 Non-Modifiable Spousal Support in Arizona Divorce

 The Arizona Court of Appeals ruled that a court may modify or terminate a non-modifiable award of spousal support when an extraordinary change in circumstances is established.
 That decision of the Arizona Court of Appeals was appealed to the Arizona Supreme Court.
-The Arizona Supreme Court, which has discretion to either reject or accept the case on appeal, chose to accept the appeal because the issues addressed in the case presented an issue of “statewide importance”.
+The Arizona Supreme Court, which has the discretion to either reject or accept the case on appeal, chose to accept the appeal because the issues addressed in the case presented an issue of “statewide importance.”

 George argued that the statute technically only indicated a court lacks the jurisdiction to “modify” an award of spousal support, which he contended was different from a court’s authority to “terminate” an award of spousal support.
-Stated differently, George argued a court may not modify a non-modifiable award of spousal support, but it still retained the authority to “terminate” the award because the legislature chose to leave a trial court with the authority to “terminate” a non-modifiable spousal support award as evidenced by the legislature’s decision to not include the word “terminate” in the applicable statute.
+Stated differently, George argued a court may not modify a non-modifiable award of spousal support, but it still retained the authority to “terminate” the award because the legislature chose to leave a trial court with the authority to “terminate” a nonmodifiable spousal support award as evidenced by the legislature’s decision to not include the word “terminate” in the applicable statute.

+The Arizona Supreme Court ruled that a “termination” of a spousal support award constitutes a “modification” of the divorce decree and, therefore, disagreed with George’s argument.
+The justices also stated their decision helps to ensure finality, certainty, and a level of predictability in divorce settlements.
 The Arizona Supreme Court also rejected George’s argument that the trial court had the “equitable” power to relieve him from his spousal support agreement because of the procedural rule that allows a divorce court to provide relief from a divorce decree when it is shown that prospective enforcement of the order is no longer equitable.
 The Arizona Supreme Court found the ruled cited by George is a procedural rule and, further, that procedural rules are required to succumb to the clear language of and meaning of a statute.
-In this case, the statute allowing parties to make their spousal support provisions non-modifiable was controlling.
+In this case, the law allowing parties to make their spousal support provisions non-modifiable was controlling.